Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Problem Formulation

 \section{Problem Formulation}

 We primarily use the blockchain as a computational platform for aggregating outputs from local replay attack detection algorithms.
 In developing our blockchain based global attack detection framework, we consider a power network that is divided topologically into a set of distinct regions denoted by $\mathcal{R} = \{1,2,3 \ldots n\}$.
 Each region can be thought of as a utility provider with multiple power plants.
+A blockchain architecture is used to assess the global state of the entire network based on insights that are aggregated in a decentralized, privacy preserving manner.
+The aggregation determines the overall probability of a global network attack.

+We first consider a single region $i$ comprised of $p$ generators monitored and controlled by a single ICS where the state of each generator can be represented by $m$ variables.
+We assume that the dynamics of this system of generators can be characterized by a linear time-invariant (LTI) model at time $t$ described by Equations \eqref{eq:eqn1a}, \eqref{eq:eqn1b}.

+In Equations \eqref{eq:eqn1a}, \eqref{eq:eqn1b}, $x_t\in \R^{mp}$ represents the unobserved state of the system, $u_t\in \R^{mp}$ is the control action while $y_t\in \R^{mp}$ denotes the sensor measurements, which are assumed to be noisy realizations of the state. $A\in \R^{mp\times mp}$ is the state transition matrix and represents the system dynamics. $B \in \R^{mp\times mp}$ is the input matrix and represents how the control action impacts the system state. $C$ is the measurement matrix and represents the relationship between the measurements $y_t$ and the state $x_t$. $v_t\in \R^{mp}$ and $w_t\in \R^{mp}$ represent process and measurement noise at time $t$, respectively.
+Such a type of modeling framework has also been used extensively in prior art \cite{smith2011decoupled, mo2014detecting, teixeira2010cyber}.

+In this setting, the Kalman filter is known to be the optimal state estimator\cite{Anderson}.
+The residuals $r_t$ are defined as the differences between the actual measurements $y_t$ and the predicted measurements $C\hat{x}_{t|t-1}$ as estimated by the Kalman filter.
+The control action $u_t$ is calculated using a linear-quadratic Gaussian (LQG) controller, which is the optimal controller under the LTI setting \cite{LQG}.
+The Kalman filter and the LQG controller are estimated based on Equations \eqref{eq:KLQG1}-\eqref{eq:KLQG4}.